-7. Take high fuel prices into account
+7. Expect high fuel prices

 I had expected in advance that fuel prices in Switzerland would be higher than in the Netherlands.
 But what I did not expect is that the diesel would be so very expensive.
 Diesel is on average much cheaper than petrol in most countries.
 In Switzerland, however, the situation is different.
 Because diesel is more polluting than petrol, there are higher taxes on it, which means you pay extra for a liter of diesel in relation to petrol.